ku-sldg/plih/_ids/3-Adding-Booleans-Redux.md

 ## Discussion

-Two things worth thinking about are happening in this chapter.
+Three things worth thinking about are happening in this chapter.
 First, we are going from beginning to end defining a new language.
 We started with syntax, defined evaluation and implemented an evaluation function, defined a type system and implemented a type checker, and concluded with QuickCheck functions for testing.
 This is the methodology we use for defining languages at work.

 Second, we see how composition of orthogonal language constructs makes this reasonably simple.
 How many times in the chapter did we talk about composing elements of previous interpreters?
 Usually that was a simple cut-and-past operation.
 The only real exception being the arbitrary test case generator where we had to compose the language subsets.

+Finally, we introduced the concept of a context that behaves like an environment for types.
+An interesting difference is the environment is a runtime construct while the context is used during static analysis.
+The reason is values cannot be known until runtime, but types are known statically.
+This is not true for all languages, but is true for our languages.

-Remember both of these things moving forward.
-The step-by-step approach for defining a language and the composition of orthogonal language constructs.
+Remember these things moving forward.
+The step-by-step approach for defining a language and the composition of orthogonal language constructs are important design concepts.
+Context is something we will continue to use throughout our study.

+## Definitions
+* Context - list containing bindings of identifiers to types defining identifiers currently in scope.

 ## Exercises

 1. Write the function `evalErr :: Env -> BBAE -> Either String BBAE` for for `BBAE` that returns either a string error message or a value following interpretation.
 2. Compare the `evalErr` function with the `evalType` function using the same techniques used for `ABE`
 3. Prove that the `error` function will never be called in `eval` given that all expressions given to `eval` successfully type check.
+4. Rewrite `typeof` using `Either` as a monad.

 ## Source